Barra Mansa

 The small village grew and on October 3, 1832, thanks to a letter addressed to the General Legislative Assembly of the Empire, the village of São Sebastião de Barra Mansa was created, becoming part of the village dismembered lands of the neighboring Resende, Valença and St. John Mark.
 In 1954, due to a political maneuver, it had emancipated the until then district of Santo Antônio de Volta Redonda and in 1991 the districts of Quatis, Falcão and Ribeirão de São Joaquim.

+Geography

+The municipality of Barra Mansa covers an area of 548.90 km2 and is located on the banks of the Paraíba do Sul River, in the Médio Vale do Paraíba region of Rio de Janeiro, between the Serra do Mar and Serra da Mantiqueira mountains.